t00bstAr/contentful-richtext-converter/README.md

 Use at your own risk :)

 ## Current Status
-This is the initial commit and therefore might be up for breaking changes.

-**Update:**
-Still undergoing possible changes, but currently set up to support both ESM og CommonJS with browser and node specific versions.
+Still a working progress with possible future changes, but currently set up to support both ESM (browser) and CommonJS with node.

 ## Installation